-I don’t know about you, but for me, I absolutely dread drafting report card comments, even when I feel like I know exactly what I need to say.
+I don’t know about you, but I absolutely dread drafting report card comments, even when I feel like I know exactly what I need to say.

 During my teaching years, I saved all of my final report card comments within a digital file and reused them often – only tweaking each comment to fit the most appropriate narrative that I was trying to communicate with students’ guardians.

-So take advantage of my swipe file!
-I think you’ll find these end-of-year, narrative-style report card comments helpful.
+I think you’ll find these narrative-style report card comments helpful.

 Keep in mind that these final report card comments focus on elementary students in grades 2-5.

-Note: I’ve divided these sample end-of-year comments into high-performing, performing on grade level, and low-performing.
+Note: I’ve divided the comments into high-performing, performing on grade level, and low-performing.

 However, I still recommend that you read through all of them because you’ll get ideas from each one.